 It turns out that the people that brought the hawk to Fish and Game were the ones that shot it, and they were prosecuted.

-An albatross with a fractured shin bone was found at Los Angeles International Airport and brought to our clinic for care.
+An albatross with a fractured shin bone (called the tibiotarsal bone in a bird) was found at Los Angeles International Airport (LAX) and brought to our clinic for care.

 They are beautiful birds with a large beak and wingspan